Football hooliganism: United Kingdom

-Bristol City, Wolverhampton Wanderers, Southend United and Cardiff City were among those most frequently linked to hooliganism.

-Racism became a major factor in hooliganism around the same time, as black players appeared regularly on English league teams from the 1970s.
-Black players were frequently targeted with monkey chants, and had bananas thrown at them.
-Members of far-right groups including the National Front also sprayed racist slogans and distributed racist literature at matches.

 Sectarian violence has long been a regular factor of crowd violence, as well as offensive chanting, at matches in Scotland between Celtic and Rangers.
+During the 2022 League Cup final at Hampden Park during the one-minute applause for the recently passed Hibernian chairman, Rangers fans sang "We are the billy boys".
+Hooliganism in Scottish football has reduced in intensity since its heights in the 1970s, however, it has seen a slight increase recently, with many teams having a small firm.
+Hearts were fined due to their fan's behaviour at Europa Conference matches against Istanbul and RFS.

 As a result of the Heysel Stadium disaster at Brussels, Belgium, in 1985 between Juventus and Liverpool, where rioting Liverpool fans led to the death of 39 Juventus fans, English clubs were banned from all European competitions until 1990, with Liverpool banned for an additional year.
 Many of the football hooligan gangs in the UK used hooliganism as a cover for acquisitive forms of crime, specifically theft and burglary.
 In the 1980s and well into the 1990s the UK government led a major crackdown on football-related violence.
-While football hooliganism has been a growing concern in some other European countries in recent years, British football fans now tend to have a better reputation abroad.
-Although reports of British football hooliganism still surface, the instances now tend to occur at pre-arranged locations including pubs rather than at the matches themselves.